dune3d/dune3d-docs/simple-part.rst

 .. image:: images/tutorial/constrain-workplane-normal.png

-The **"Constrain workplane normal"** tool requires you to click on the the line which corresponds to the workplane's horizontal direction followed by a second line to define the plane.
+The **"Constrain workplane normal"** tool requires to click on the the line which corresponds to the workplane's horizontal direction followed by a second line to define the plane.

-The workplane's normal will then be perpendicular to both of the selected lines.
+The workplane's normal will be perpendicular to both of the selected lines.

 .. note::
  If you get the error **"please click on a line from a previous group"**